Missouri appeal could delay Mississippi death penalty case

 Lawyers for some death row inmates in Mississippi are asking a federal judge to postpone an August trial on Mississippi's death penalty procedures.
 They say state Attorney General Jim Hood doesn't oppose the delay.

-The U.S. Supreme Court in April agreed to review the Missouri case.
+If U.S. District Judge Henry T. Wingate agrees, no executions in Mississippi are likely until after the Missouri case is decided.
+Arguments in the Missouri case are set for this fall, and a ruling might not come until 2019.
+Mississippi hasn't executed anyone since 2012, in part because of legal challenges to the state's lethal injection methods, as well as the state's difficulty in obtaining drugs.

-Both it and the Mississippi case hinge on what an inmate must do to show an alternate execution method is available that would reduce risk of needless suffering.
+The U.S. Supreme Court in April agreed to review the Missouri case, brought by an inmate named Russell Bucklew.
+The inmate says his rare medical condition could cause him to choke on his own blood during an execution.
+The court blocked Bucklew's execution in March after he argued that a tumor in his throat is likely to rupture and bleed during the administration of the drugs that would be used to kill him.

-If a judge agrees, no executions in Mississippi are likely until after the Missouri case is decided.
-Arguments are set for this fall, and a ruling might not come until 2019.
+Both the Missouri and the Mississippi cases hinge on what an inmate must do to show an alternate execution method is available that would reduce risk of needless suffering.
+That's required to meet a previous Supreme Court ruling that says inmates challenging a method of execution must show that there's an alternative that is likely to be less painful.
+In the Mississippi case, inmates are arguing they should be put to death using a single large dose of a barbiturate called pentobarbital.